Resources for Parents/Guardians

 Emergency seizure medications:

-Students who require specialized health procedures during school hours must have a doctor fill out and sign the Specialized Physical Health Care Services form which, with the parent/guardian’s signature, authorizes nurses to provide these services.
-This includes:
+Students who require specialized health procedures during school hours must have a doctor fill out and sign the Specialized Physical Health Care Services form, which with the parent’s signature, authorized nurses to provide these services:

 Parent Teacher Association (PTA)

-We have a PTA that works with school community to enrich the school experience for all students at RRC.
-Please consider joining and participating in any way possible.
+RRC has an active PTA that works with the school community to enrich the learning experience for all students.
+Please consider joining and participating in anyway possible.
 PTA flyers will be sent home.
-Dates for meetings are located on important dates page.
+The dates for meetings are located on the important dates page.

 President: Keri Jobe